 Anxiety: A general term used to describe a feeling, thought, and physical state found in many disorders, characterized by a sense of unease, tension, racing thoughts, fear, increased heart rate, worrying, and perception of danger, often resulting in avoidance, difficulty concentrating, medical health issues, and obsessive thinking.
+For more comprehensive information on anxiety, please click here.

 I don’t know when it started.
 It was not as though I suddenly woke up with a raging heartbeat and butterflies in my stomach, wishing I could run away from myself.
 It came in tiny bits of worry.